Thomas Jefferson University: Campus

 There are two campuses and a research center.

 East Falls

-The university's East Falls 100 acre wooded campus is located ten minutes northwest of Center City, Philadelphia, accessible by two of SEPTA's Regional Rail lines.
+The university's East Falls 100 acre wooded campus is located about eight miles northwest of Center City, Philadelphia, accessible by two of SEPTA's Regional Rail lines.
 The campus consists of 52 buildings, including classrooms, laboratories, studios, the Paul J. Gutman Library, student resident facilities, an exhibition gallery, and some major additions early in the 21st Century, the 72000 sqft Kanbar Campus Center for students, faculty and staff; the Gallagher Athletic, Recreation and Convocation Center; the SEED Center (certified LEED Gold Center for Sustainability, Energy Efficiency and Design), and the innovative DEC Center.
 A subsidiary campus is located in Bucks County.

-Downtown
+Center City

-The university's center city Philadelphia campus, medical offices, and hospital (called Jefferson Health) are headquartered at 130 South Ninth Street and surrounding city blocks.
+The university's Center City Philadelphia campus, medical offices, and hospital (called Jefferson Health) are headquartered at 130 South Ninth Street and surrounding city blocks.

 Manayunk Research Center

 In addition to its major properties, Jefferson runs the Philadelphia University Research Center, which is housed in a restored textile mill (originally opened in 1864) in the Manayunk section of Philadelphia, just south of the main campus.
 The research center contains both the Engineering and Design Institute and the Laboratory for Engineered Human Protection.